Getting Involved in AAHPM

 Write an Article

-Write a blog post on any subject related to hospice and palliative medicine.
-It should be brief (average is 250 words) and represent you—your personality, your personal experiences, and your views.
-Blog once or blog often.
+- Blog - Blog posts are accepted on any subject related to hospice and palliative medicine, and should be brief (average is 250 words) and represent you—your personality, your personal experiences, and your views.

 Submit an Abstract for the Annual Assembly